Beach Club Vibes

 Restaurante The Beach Club

-Rated 3.4 from 382 reviews at €€ pricing.
-It's worth considering if you're staying at the hotel or want a luxury half-day out.
-The drive from Costa Adeje takes about 20 minutes.
+Worth considering if you're staying at the hotel or want a luxury half-day out.
+The drive from Costa Adeje takes about 20 minutes. €€ pricing.

 Restaurante Los Gigantes Beach Club